By David Madrid

 The chupacabra smiled an evil smile.
 He was truly terrible to behold as he contemplated the unthinkable, the draining and murder of a child.
 He was famished.

-The chupacabra was an ugly animal, even when compared with others of his species.
+This chupacabra was an ugly animal, even when compared with others of his species.
 He was big, a good 4 feet tall.
-Virtually all chupacabra are 3 feet.
+Most chupacabras struggle to crack a height of 3 feet.

 He walked on two long feet, each with three eagle-claw toes.
 His short sinewy arms ended in long sharp fingers.

 He had large oval blood-red eyes that glared.
 He always glared.
-People who have reported chupacabra sightings often remark of the creatures’ alien eyes.
+People who have reported chupacabra sightings often mention the creatures’ alien eyes.
 Is the chupacabra extraterrestrial?

 It is a mystery my friends.
 But there is something about him that is not of this world, him with his serpent’s forked tongue and greenish-gray hue.
+His leathery hide.
 Just weird.

 This chupacabra was different.
 Everything about him screamed strength and power.
 He was a chupacabra to be reckoned with.
 He was fierce.